Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ### Configure a pipeline of Local Transforms

 Local transforms may be combined together in a pipeline to form a new transformer.
-A pipeline definition (JSON) is used to define the sequence of transforms and intermediate Media Types.
+A pipeline definition (JSON) defines the sequence of transforms and intermediate Media Types.
 Like any other transformer, it specifies a list of supported source and target Media Types.
 The definition may reuse the transformOptions of transformers in the